openrsp/openrsp/doc/manual/openrsp_callback.rst

 ``tests/c/callback``.
 The detailed information of these callback functions are given as follows.

 ..
-FIXME: get_pert_comp and get_pert_rank to be discussed and fixed OpenRSP only needs to know the rank of [b...b] + [b...b], OpenRSP knows the rank of [b...b] and [b...b], and [b...bb...b], but needs to know this mapping; get_pert_concatenation(pert_label, num_tuples, *len_tuples[num_tuples], num_cat_opts, *rank_tuples[num_cat_opts][num_tuples], *rank_tup_cat[num_cat_opts])
+FIXME: get_pert_concatenation to be discussed and fixed OpenRSP only needs to know the rank of [b...b] + [b...b], OpenRSP knows the rank of [b...b] and [b...b], and [b...bb...b], but needs to know this mapping; get_pert_concatenation(pert_label, num_tuples, *len_tuples[num_tuples], num_cat_opts, *rank_tuples[num_cat_opts][num_tuples], *rank_tup_cat[num_cat_opts])